Soo Kim stands behind the pavillion during installation

 Crafting Connections: Soo Kim’s Journey in Bridging Tradition and Innovation

-School of the Art Institute of Chicago (SAIC) student Soo Kim (BFA 2023, MFA 2026) is reshaping the way we experience Korean art and culture.
+School of the Art Institute of Chicago (SAIC) student Soo Kim (BFA 2023, MA 2026) is reshaping the way we experience Korean art and culture.
 At the Korean Cultural Center of Chicago (KCCoC), Kim was a driving force in the curation of their latest exhibition.
 Symbolism in Korean Art and Culture explores Korea’s visual heritage through enduring motifs and emblems that bridge tradition and modernity.
 Her work goes beyond curation; she’s building a bridge between tradition and innovation to make Korean culture accessible.

 Led by director Gay-Young Cho, the exhibition brings Chwago drums and rare items from the Korean Pavilion at the 1893 Chicago Columbian Exposition back into the public eye.